Official Global Travel Advisory

 See Laws and culture for additional information.

-Minors exiting Peru after a three-month stay are automatically protected by Peru’s law on minors and will require the authorization of both parents/guardians to exit the country.
+Travellers under 18 exiting Peru after a stay of 183 days are automatically protected by Peru’s law on minors and will require the authorization of both parents/guardians to exit the country.

 Children born of Canadian parents in Peru require a Peruvian passport to leave the country for the first time.
 Contact Peruvian immigration officials for more information.